Kubogi/Kubogi/README.md

 Year 1 CS student at NUS.
 I build full-stack projects, do competitive programming, and occasionally write code that does something weird and creative.

-Codeforces peak: [1990 (Candidate Master)](http://codeforces.com/profile/not_rainboy) • ICPC participant • Silver Medalist in VOI 2024 & VOAI 2025
+Codeforces peak: [1990 (Candidate Master)](http://codeforces.com/profile/not_rainboy) • Bronze Medalist, ICPC Asia Hanoi Regional 2024 (High School)

+I mostly use TypeScript and Python, C++ for contests, and Unity/C# for game stuff.

 ## Projects

 ### [Certificate Management System](https://github.com/Kubogi/certificate-management-docs)
-Designed, built, and deployed a full-stack certificate management platform used by 25+ educational institutions, featuring a public verification portal, admin dashboard, and self-hosted deployment.
+A full-stack certificate management platform used by 25+ educational institutions, featuring a public verification portal, admin dashboard, and self-hosted deployment.

 Repository contains architecture and engineering documentation only (the production codebase is closed source).